 Medina Capital’s spokesperson stated concerning the coding project that, “We’re not only looking to invest, but we’re interested in helping bring the ideas to market, grow them and make them a reality, if possible.”

 Other rappers have one way or the other shown interest in the blockchain and cryptocurrency sector.
-For instance, US rapper Ghostface Killah (real name, Dennis Coles) Cream Capital with Brett Westbrook.
+For instance, US rapper Ghostface Killah (real name, Dennis Coles) co-founded Cream Capital with Brett Westbrook.
 Paris Hilton, Kanye West, Mayweather, The Game, Jamie Foxx and DJ Khaled have all had various dealings with Initial Coin Offerings (ICOs).